hypre-space/hypre/INSTALL.md

 code, but generates input for other "native" build systems such as Make (Unix platforms) or Visual Studio (Windows).
 Here are the basic steps:

-1. First, ensure that CMake version 2.8.8 or later is installed on the system.
+1. First, ensure that CMake version 3.13.0 or later is installed on the system.

 2. To build the library, run CMake on the top-level HYPRE source directory to generate files appropriate for the native build system.
 To prevent writing over the Makefiles in HYPRE's configure/make system above, only out-of-source builds are currently allowed with CMake.
-Directories `src/cmbuild` and `src/test/cmbuild` are provided in the release for convenience, but alternative build directories may be created by the user:
+The directory `src/cmbuild` is provided in the release for convenience, but alternative build directories may be created by the user:

    - Unix: From the `src/cmbuild` directory, type `cmake ..`.